AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-vcl-allowlist.md

 >[!TIP]
 >
->For Staging and integration environments that should not be publicly accessible, use the HTTP access control option available in the [Project Web Interface](../project/overview.md#access-the-project-web-interface) to manage access to the entire site by IP address.
+>For Staging and integration environments that should not be publicly accessible, use the HTTP access control option available in the [Cloud Console](../project/overview.md#access-the-project-web-interface) to manage access to the entire site by IP address.

 **Prerequisites:**